glouppe/info8006-introduction-to-ai/lecture5.md

 # Summary

 - Uncertainty arises because of laziness and ignorance.
 It is **inescapable** in complex non-deterministic or partially observable environments.
-- Probabilistic reasoning provides a framework for managing our knowledge and *beliefs*.
+- Probabilistic reasoning provides a framework for managing our knowledge and *beliefs*, with the Bayes' rule acting as the workhorse for inference.
 - A **Bayesian Network** specifies a full joint distribution.
 They are often exponentially smaller than an explicitly enumerated joint distribution.
+- The structure of a Bayesian network encodes conditional independence assumptions between random variables.

 ---